 Retaining millennials takes work on the part of business owners.
 A recent article in Business News Daily cites that the millennial generation works best when there is trust and transparency, when they are inspired and engaged, and when they feel like part of a team.
 They have also made a big impact on the workforce, changing the way employers communicate, use technology, and manage their businesses.
 Flexible work schedules, the use of personal technology, and the importance of giving back to the community are largely thanks to millennials.

-According to the society for human resources management, corporate charitable investment programs that directly involve employees help increase employee engagement.
+According to the society for human resources management, corporate charitable giving programs that directly involve employees help increase employee engagement.
 Employee engagement then improves productivity and leads to greater employee satisfaction and retention.

 Employees want simple ways to make a difference in the community

-Who should champion a corporate charitable investment program?
+Who should champion a corporate charitable giving program?

 - Corporate leaders who seek a deeper relationship with their employees, customers and community.